COVID-19 case reported at Armstrong daycare - BC Local News

 IH is monitoring the situation and will implement additional public health measures as needed, according to the letter.

-Little Seedlings has not responded to phone calls seeking confirmation, and Interior Health does not publicly confirm individual cases of COVID-19 unless an outbreak has been declared.
+Little Seedlings has not responded to phone calls seeking confirmation, and Interior Health does not publicly confirm individual cases of COVID-19 unless an borader public outbreak has occurred.

 IH will instead follow up directly with anyone who may have been exposed.